luisdiogo2071317/azure-docs.pt-pt/articles/virtual-network/virtual-network-multiple-ip-addresses-powershell.md

     ```powershell

     # Define a credential object.
-When you run these commands, you're prompted to enter a sername and password for the VM you're reating.
+When you run these commands, you're prompted to enter a username and password for the VM you're creating.
     $cred = Get-Credential

     # Create a virtual machine configuration